awslabs/aws-sdk-swift/reference/0.x/AWSWellArchitected/WellArchitectedClientProtocol.md

 func createMilestone(input: CreateMilestoneInput, completion: @escaping (ClientRuntime.SdkResult<CreateMilestoneOutputResponse, CreateMilestoneOutputError>) -> Void)
 ```

-### createWorkload(input:​completion:​)
+### createWorkload(input:completion:)

 Create a new workload.
-The owner of a workload can share the workload with other AWS accounts and IAM users
-in the same AWS Region.
+The owner of a workload can share the workload with other AWS accounts and IAM users in the same AWS Region.
 Only the owner of a workload can delete it.
-For more information, see <a href="https:​//docs.aws.amazon.com/wellarchitected/latest/userguide/define-workload.html">Defining a Workload in the
-AWS Well-Architected Tool User Guide.
+For more information, see [Defining a Workload](https://docs.aws.amazon.com/wellarchitected/latest/userguide/define-workload.html) in the AWS Well-Architected Tool User Guide.

 ``` swift
 func createWorkload(input: CreateWorkloadInput, completion: @escaping (ClientRuntime.SdkResult<CreateWorkloadOutputResponse, CreateWorkloadOutputError>) -> Void)
 ```

-### createWorkloadShare(input:​completion:​)
+### createWorkloadShare(input:completion:)

 Create a workload share.
-The owner of a workload can share it with other AWS accounts and IAM users in the same
-AWS Region.
-Shared access to a workload is not removed until the workload invitation is
+The owner of a workload can share it with other AWS accounts and IAM users in the same AWS Region.
+Shared access to a workload is not removed until the workload invitation is deleted.
+For more information, see [Sharing a Workload](https://docs.aws.amazon.com/wellarchitected/latest/userguide/workloads-sharing.html) in the AWS Well-Architected Tool User Guide.
-deleted.
-For more information, see <a href="https:​//docs.aws.amazon.com/wellarchitected/latest/userguide/workloads-sharing.html">Sharing a Workload in the
-AWS Well-Architected Tool User Guide.

 ``` swift
 func createWorkloadShare(input: CreateWorkloadShareInput, completion: @escaping (ClientRuntime.SdkResult<CreateWorkloadShareOutputResponse, CreateWorkloadShareOutputError>) -> Void)
 ```

-### deleteWorkload(input:​completion:​)
+### deleteWorkload(input:completion:)

 Delete an existing workload.